Abell 70

-Abell 70 is a planetary nebula located 13,500-17,500 light years away in the constellation of Aquila.
+Abell 70 is a slightly elongated planetary nebula located 13,500-17,500 light years away in the constellation of Aquila.
 It is approaching the earth at 79 kilometers per second and expanding 38 kilometers per second.
 There is a galaxy named PMN J2033-0656 behind Abell 70, giving it a "diamond ring" effect.

 Composition

 The faint OIII ring structure can be seen through a telescope.
 The central star of Abell 70 is a binary star system consisting of a hot white dwarf and a G-type subgiant star.
 The subgiant star is a barium star that rotates rapidly (with a period of about 2 days) and is variable due to starspots.

 Background galaxy

 PMN J2033-0656 is an edge-on radio galaxy.
 Its position gives Abell 70 a diamond ring effect at its northern edge.